 Keeping Our Roots Strong: Branches of Belonging

-Liberty High School Academy for Newcomers and Teaching Artist Colleen Kong-Savage pose for a photo with hand-made shirts inspired by their new mural “Branches of Belonging”
+Liberty High School Academy for Newcomers students and Teaching Artist Colleen Kong-Savage pose for a photo with t-shirt keepsakes inspired by their new mural “Branches of Belonging”

-Graduating Seniors at leave a gift for future generations
+Graduating seniors leave a gift for future generations

 Students at Liberty High School Academy for Newcomers honor and celebrate their cultural diversity.
-Liberty is a transfer school that serves students who are new to the American education system, including English language learners.
-This spring, a group of graduating seniors came together to create “Branches of Belonging,” a mural that honors cultural diversity and serves as a beacon of hope, acceptance, and belonging to future students.
+Liberty is a transfer school that serves students who are acclimating to the American education system, including and, not limited to, English language learners.
+This spring, a group of graduating seniors participated in “Learning to Work,” a work-based learning program designed to offer preliminary work experience and emotional and academic support, all while preparing students for life beyond high school.
+The resulting mural, entitled “Branches of Belonging,” honors cultural diversity and serves as a beacon of hope, acceptance, and belonging for future students.

 Liberty teachers and staff, as well as CAW staff and board members, were impressed by the interns